-When you develop a spring java project with maven, some times you may encounter errors like below.
+When you develop a spring java project with maven, sometimes you may encounter errors like below.
 This is a crazy error because the reason is not very clear.
-I tried a lot of method such as rebuild the project, recreate the project and even delete .m2 directory to re-download all the maven jar files again, but the error still exist.
+I tried a lot of methods such as rebuild the project, recreate the project, and even delete the .m2 directory to re-download all the maven jar files again, but the error still exists.
 This article will tell you how to fix this problem after my investigation.

 Archive For Required Library: ‘.m2/repository/spring-tx-5.0.10.release.jar’ In Project Cannot Be Read Or Is Not A Valid Zip File